Robustness of cosmic void statistics: insights from SDSS DR7 and the ELUCID simulation: Results

 Beyond the fitting performance, we also examine the impact of ELUCID reconstruction on the detailed shape of the density profiles.
 In the reconstructed volume, the amplitude of the compensation wall exhibits a noticeable suppression relative to the observational samples.
 This effect is likely driven by the small-scale smoothing inherent in the ELUCID reconstruction process, which tends to reduce the density contrast of the filamentary and wall-like structures that define void boundaries.
 Notably, this suppression has a stronger impact on \texttt{VoidFinder} profiles, which are sensitive to small-scale variations in the discrete galaxy distribution.
 In contrast, the \texttt{REVOLVER} profiles remain remarkably stable across the different data sets.
 As a variant of the watershed-based \texttt{ZOBOV} method, \texttt{REVOLVER} identifies voids as density basins within the Voronoi tessellation; it depends primarily on the overall topology of the density field, which proves to be more robust against the moderate smoothing effects of the reconstruction.

-Overall, the strong agreement between the observational and reconstructed profiles demonstrates that the ELUCID reconstruction successfully preserves not only the large-scale distribution of matter but also the detailed internal structure of cosmic voids.
+Overall, the broad agreement between the observational and reconstructed profiles suggests that the ELUCID constrained realization captures the main structural properties of the observed void population, while residual differences likely reflect reconstruction uncertainties, tracer discreteness, and algorithm-dependent sensitivities.